volumetricformat/GitHub_Training/docs/09_merging_pull_requests.md

 This is a discussion you should have with the other members of your team.

 ### Merging Your Pull Request

-Let's take a look at how you can merge the pull request.
+How you can merge the pull request.

 1. Navigate to your Pull Request (HINT: Use the Author or Assignee drop downs to find your Pull Request quickly)
 1. Click *Conversation*